docker-archive/classicswarm/docs/reference/help.md

 ---
 description: Get help for Swarm commands.
 keywords: swarm, help
-title: help - Display information about a command
 ---

+# help - Display information about a command

 The `help` command displays information about how to use a command.